technerdlove/NTI-310/postgres.md

 restart postgres `systemctl restart  postgresql.service`

+## Running your django migration

 You should now be able to run your migration script without error.
 You can test the port by telneting from your django server to your postgres server on the postgres port: `telnet 10.128.0.10 5432`

 Go back to your django server, remember that your should be running as the user who owns `/opt/django/project1` directory, in my case, that user is nicolebade.
 Also remember that you need to source your virtualenv: `source /opt/django/django-env/bin/activate` to use the correct python instance.

+change directory (`cd`) into `/opt/django/project1` and start your migration to postgres.
+Your output should look like somthing like this

 ```
 (django-env) [nicolebade@django-staging project1]$ python manage.py migrate